Australian tourist killed in New Zealand after attack on van, Canadian partner escapes | CBC News

 Police say they're supporting Canadian, who was 'very shocked and distressed'

-Police said the couple was parked at a scenic spot near the coastal town of Raglan when a suspect approached their van just after 3 a.m. local time on Friday.
+Police said the couple were parked at a scenic spot near the coastal town of Raglan when a suspect approached their van just after 3 a.m. local time on Friday.

-Detective Inspector Graham Pitkethley told media the suspect fired a number of shots into the van, injuring the Australian tourist.
-The Canadian woman managed to escape and run away, and she called police.
+Det.
+Insp.
+Graham Pitkethley told media the suspect fired a number of shots into the van, injuring the Australian tourist.
+The Canadian woman managed to escape and run away, and called police.

 Pitkethley said the suspect then stole the van and drove away with the injured tourist still inside.